chatsgris/blackjack/README.md

 # blackjack
-This is my first official game I created after 50 hours of 50 hours of self-teaching on Udemy and 20 hours of coding.
+This is the first official game I created after 50 hours of Udemy and 20 hours of coding.